 All authors extracted data independently.
 We developed a data extraction sheet referring to the Cochrane Consumers and Communication Review Group.24 Some of the data we extracted included study design, age, number of participants, comorbidities, type of intervention and the aforementioned outcomes.

 This systematic review compared the safety and effectiveness of ranolazine in HF with preserved ejection fraction patients against primary (haemodynamic) and secondary clinical outcomes (adverse effects, cardiovascular events, rehospitalisation, quality of life and mortality).
 Most of the data obtained are in the form of numbers so we used the mean difference of each study to be processed in the meta-analysis.
 We used a 2x2 format to assess mortality, adverse effect and cardiovascular events, resulting in the RR of each study.
 We compiled the overall outcomes of each study by weight, using the Review Manager 5 application.
 Studies with high heterogeneity were analysed using the DerSimonian and Laird random-effects model.
-The p-value ≤0.05 was considered significant.
+A p-value ≤0.05 was considered significant.

 Study Quality Assessment